 Santa Claws has now ended for 2021.

-From Monday the 16th to Monday the 23rd of December 2019 Liberty Games ran a competition to win money for a great charity.
+During December 2021 Liberty Games ran a competition to win money for a great charity.

 We hooked one of our claw machines up to the internet with a webcam and you took control to bag some prizes.

 Each prize had a cash value (see below), which when grabbed was donated to the good people at Crisis to help them end homelessness in the UK forever.

 Grand total being calculated!